HZcohort/DiNetxify/docs/md/visual.md

 - **phewas_result** – Result (pandas.DataFrame) from the PheWAS analysis (must include columns for phecode identifier, disease system identifier, case counts identifier, significance identifier).
 - **comorbidity_result** – Result (pandas.DataFrame) from the comorbidity network analysis.
 It must include columns for disease (D1, D2) identifiers, non-temporal pairs name identifier, the association metrics (beta or correlation) identifier, and significance identifier.
 - **trajectory_result** – Result (pandas.DataFrame) from the disease trajectory analysis.
 It must have columns for the disease (D1, D2) identifiers, temporal pairs name identifier, the association metrics (beta or correlation), and significance identifier.
 - **exposure_name** – Name for the exposure (the factor that defines exposed vs unexposed in the cohort).
-In our examples, the exposure was “Short LTL” (short leukocyte telomere length) in case study 1, hence the example.
-If you are analyzing something like “smoking” or “diabetes” as the exposure, you’d put that.
-For an exposed-only study, use None (because there isn’t a separate exposure node to highlight).
+If you want to analysis something like “smoking” or “diabetes” as the exposure, you will change it to `“smoking”` or `“diabetes”`.
+For an exposed-only study, use `None`.
 - **exposure_location** – The (x, y, z) coordinates where the exposure node should be placed in the plots.
 By default, if None, the exposure node will be placed at the origin (0,0,0).
 This is relevant only for 3D plotting; if exposure is None, this is ignored.
 - **exposure_size** – A scaling factor for the exposure node’s size in the plots.
 Increase this to make the exposure node larger relative to disease nodes (to emphasize it).
 If None, in an exposed-only design, the exposure node is not present.

 The `DiNetxify.visualization.Plot` class will internally verify that the required columns exist in the input `pandas.DataFrame` (for example, it expects certain default column names like `'phecode_d1'`, `'phecode_d2'` for pair identifiers, `'phecode'` for disease codes in results of PheWAS analysis, `'system'` for disease system category, `'name_disease_pair'` for a unique pair name, `'..._significance'` for significance identifier, etc. If you did not change column names, it uses these defaults).
 You can override these defaults by passing optional parameters if your DataFrame uses different column names (we’ll mention those as needed in each plot function below).

-Now that `DiNetxify.visualization.Plot` (`result_plot`) is created, we can generate specific plots.
-Each plot either an interactive HTML file or a static image, as noted.
+After initializing `DiNetxify.visualization.Plot`, you can generate all visualizations based on `result_plot`.

 ## PheWAS plot

-The `DiNetxify.visualization.Plot.phewas_plot()` function generates a summary plot of the PheWAS results, essentially visualizing the diseases that occur significantly.
+The `DiNetxify.visualization.Plot.phewas_plot()` function generates a summary plot of the PheWAS results.
 In a standard or matched cohort study, this function will create a circular heatmap plot to show hazard ratios (HRs) for each significant disease outcome with the exposure.
-In an exposure-only group, this function will also generate a circular heatmap plot, but it is used to display the case count for each disease.
-Additionally, diseases are classified by category/system, and the shade of color in the plots represent the relative size of HRs or case count.
+In an exposure-only group, this function will also generate a circular heatmap plot, but it is used to display the incident number of each disease.
+Additionally, diseases are classified by category/system, and the shade of color in the plots represent the relative size of HRs or incident number.

 For example: